Avishai Cohen (trumpeter): Biography

 Cohen was born in Tel Aviv, Israel.
-He grew up in a musical family with his saxophonist siblings: sister Anat Cohen and brother Yuval Cohen (soprano saxophone).
-At the age of eight Avishai asked his mother if he could begin taking trumpet lessons.
-At age ten, Avishai began playing with the Rimon Big Band, He recalls, "I had a box I stood on."
+He grew up in a musical family: his sister, Anat, played clarinet and his brother, Yuval, soprano saxophone.
+At the age of eight, Avishai asked his mother if he could begin taking trumpet lessons.
+At age ten, Avishai began playing with the Rimon School Big Band.
+He recalls, "I had a box I stood on."
 As a teenager Avishai toured with the Israeli Philharmonic Orchestra.

-Avishai Cohen attended the Berklee College of Music in Boston.
+Avishai Cohen attended the Berklee College of Music in Boston, Massachusetts.

-After graduating from Berklee, Cohen went on to win 3rd place in the Thelonious Monk jazz trumpet competition in 1997.
+After graduating from Berklee, Cohen went on to win third place in the Thelonious Monk Institute of Jazz Trumpet Competition in 1997.

-Cohen then moved to New York City, where he began developing his music alongside Jason Lindner and bassist Omer Avital at Smalls Jazz Club.
+Cohen then moved to New York City, where he began developing his music alongside pianist Jason Lindner and bassist Omer Avital at Smalls Jazz Club.

-Because he was frequently confused with bassist Avishai Cohen, he named his debut 2003 album The Trumpet Player.
+Because he was frequently confused with named-alike bassist Avishai Cohen, he titled his 2003 debut album The Trumpet Player.

 He has played with several jazz groups that include musicians from the SFJAZZ Collective.
 Cohen has stated that he was very heavily influenced by Miles Davis.